Candidates of the 2024 United Kingdom general election by constituency

-The 2024 United Kingdom general election took place on 4 July 2024.
+The 2024 general election took place on 4 July 2024.
 Counting began after conclusion of voting at 22:00 the same day and the results for almost all constituencies were declared in the early hours of 5 July.
 Prime Minister Rishi Sunak's Conservative Party lost over 240 seats and its 14-year long tenure in government.
 The Labour Party formed a majority government under the leadership of Keir Starmer, winning over 400 seats.
 Other parties including the Liberal Democrats, Reform UK and the Green Party saw an increase in their seat share in the House of Commons at expense of the Conservatives and the Scottish National Party.

 Bold meant the candidate was elected.

 East of England

 Bold meant the candidate was elected.